-- We accept other accredited metrology labs to complete this work for you.
-For a list of accredited labs, please refer to the Metrology Lab Contact webpage.
+- We accept other accredited state metrology labs to complete this work for you.
+For a list of accredited labs, please refer to the State Metrology Laboratories webpage.
 To be considered "accredited" the lab MUST be at least have a CURRENT NIST certificate of traceability certificate.
 Please see our certificate of traceability as an example.

 - Q: What are the requirements of a law enforcement agency?